2026-19

 - I have coined the term "scope graph" to refer to such a graph

-A "scope graph" keeps track of definitions, references, scopes and imports in any program.
+A "scope graph" keeps track of definitions, references, scopes and imports in a file.
 Not all programs have such concepts, but many do, by being generic, we take off some of the implementation load.

 We can build such a graph by walking a file's syntax tree